openhwgroup/programs/process/PlanApprovedTemplate.md

 - *For agile projects, tasks can be assigned to individuals during project execution.
 If so, initial task backlog without assignment to individual can be created.*
 - *Format of the WBS can be github project board, spreadsheet, or other*.

+- *Examples to be provided in a future version*

 ## Schedule